 Instead, its travel agent Thomson that lead the field in this area.
 Reviewers rated Thomson’s imagery and amount of information across their site as high, leading eight out of ten users to feel that Thomson’s site inspired them.

 Users now expect brands to get the basics right each and every time.
-For those brands who can inspire people will be the ones that set themselves apart from the rest of the competition, winning bookings – and revenue – from consumers.
+Those brands who can inspire people will be the ones that set themselves apart from the rest of the competition, winning bookings – and revenue – from consumers.

 Booking.com have all the fundamentals of a great digital travel experience – and if they can continue to add their inspiration, will continue to lead the way for digital travel best practice.